-If "Yes", list the registration number of the specific cell line(s) from the NIH Human Embryonic Cell Registry, or check the box indicating that the specific stem cell line cannot be referenced at this time.
+If "Yes", list the 4-digit NIH Registration Number of the specific cell line(s) from the NIH Human Embryonic Cell Registry, or check the box indicating that the specific stem cell line cannot be referenced at this time.

 Note that individual project HESC information is not required at the time of application, but will be requested as Just-in-time (JIT) information prior to award.
 At that time, the NIH will require information regarding project title, mentor and specific cell line(s) from the registry